 A unified task formulation is generally employed to facilitate transferability across various tasks.
+The unified task formulation enables (1) enlarging the dataset size via converting datasets for different downstream tasks as one and (2) utilizing one pre-training model to serve different tasks.
 The significance of aligning task formulations is evident in the following example: \citet{jin2020self} shows that using link prediction directly as a pretext task leads to negative transfer for node classification.
-However, by reformulating node classification into a link prediction problem~\cite{GPPT, huang2023prodigy}, where a node's class membership is treated as the link likelihood between the node and label nodes, positive transfer is achieved.

-\citet{liu2023graphpromptWWW, sun2023all} further propose a subgraph view to adapt the node classification as an ego graph classification, and link prediction as a binary classification on the induced subgraph of the target node pair.
+However, by reformulating node classification into a link prediction problem~\cite{GPPT, huang2023prodigy}, where a node's class membership is treated as the link likelihood between the node and label nodes, positive transfer is achieved. \citet{liu2023graphpromptWWW, sun2023all} further propose a sub-graph view to adapt the node classification as an ego graph classification, and link prediction as a binary classification on the induced sub-graph of the target node pair.
 Figure~\ref{fig:test} provides illustrative examples for these two unified views.
-The unified task formulation enables (1) enlarging the dataset size via converting datasets for different downstream tasks as one and (2) utilizing one pre-training model to serve different tasks.

-Surpassing the unified formulation, there are shared principles on different tasks listed as follows: (1) Node classification and link prediction tasks share the feature homophily as an important principle.
+More recently, \citet{oneforall} unifies node-level, link-level, and graph-level tasks via (1) adding a virtual prompt node and (2) connecting the virtual nodes to nodes of interests, i.e., the center node for node classification, source and target nodes for link prediction, and all nodes for graph classification.

+A unified formulation provides the possibility for co-training all tasks together while it remains unknown whether this can be done without negative transfer.
+Moreover, the unified task formulation may not be necessary to achieve transfer across tasks.
+It is generally utilized for supervised co-training and prompt-based prediction as discussed above.
+A GFM can be (1) pre-trained with self-supervised tasks and (2) adapted to downstream tasks via fine-tuning without requiring specific task formulations.
+The success is due to the transferability principles across different tasks.
+However, there remains limited study in this direction.
+We list a few existing principles as follows.
+(1) Node classification and link prediction tasks share the feature homophily as an important principle.